WebDevFromScratch/bs_api/README.md

 # TODOS:

-* add CRUD API endpoints for Bookings

 * add seeds for easier DB interaction from the beginning

 * check `TODO:` remarks in the code and fix those

-* add controller specs, to test authentication (as abstract controller, for ApplicationController)